ztyyLV/barcode-reader-docs-mobile/programming/android/ui-configurations.md

 ## How to Add clickable Torchlight Button

 In the `cameraView`, there is a build-in clickable torch button that can control the status of the torchlight.
-You can add styles like location, size and image icon for the button.
+By invoking APIs, you can control the parameters such as position, size and icon of the button.

 To display the torch button on the UI: